Web-n-Composite/crypto-hacks-list/README.md

-<p>While the hack&nbsp;Vicurexhas never been accurately confirmed (some believe it was an inside job), the cryptocurrency exchange has announced that it has lost most of its reserve funds to the hackers.&nbsp;Vicurex, which is on the verge of bankruptcy, froze all withdrawals, causing&nbsp;&nbsp;<a href="https://www.coindesk.com/former-customers-sue-vircurex-exchange-over-frozen-crypto-funds"><u>several former clients to sue the company for withholding their money</u></a>&nbsp;&nbsp;.</p>
+While the hack Vicurex has never been accurately confirmed (some believe it was an inside job), the cryptocurrency exchange has announced that it has lost most of its reserve funds to the hackers.
+Vicurex, which is on the verge of bankruptcy, [froze all withdrawals, causing](https://www.coindesk.com/former-customers-sue-vircurex-exchange-over-frozen-crypto-funds) several former clients to sue the company for withholding their money.